 After a donation, most people's haemoglobin levels are back to normal after 6 to 12 weeks.
-We ask you to wait 16 weeks to ensure that if you are a dedicated loyal donor who never misses a donation, we don't risk lowering your haemoglobin levels over the long term.
+This is why we ask donors to wait for a minimum of 12 weeks between donations (12 weeks for men and 16 weeks for women) to ensure that we don’t risk lowering your haemoglobin levels over the long term.

 Blood volume makes up approximately 8% of your body weight.
 About 55% of blood is comprised of plasma, of which 90% is water.
 So, although you donate less than a pint of blood at a time, almost half of this is water.
 That's why it is important for you to drink plenty of water before you donate and immediately after you've donated.
 It's important to replace fluids after you've donated, to help bring your blood volume levels back to normal.
 The kidneys also play their part in controlling blood volume by regulating the amount of sodium and water lost in urine.